The program describes the selection, maintenance and use of personal protective equipment (PPE) at CSUN.

 - Eye/Face Protection Equipment: used by employees exposed to potential injury from harmful light or airborne particles in the work environment.
 PPE may consist of special safety glasses, goggles or face masks.

-- Fall Protection Equipment: used by employees exposed to potential by working at above ground levels of 6 feet or more.
+- Fall Protection Equipment: used by employees exposed to potential fall hazards from working at above ground levels of 6 feet or more.
 PPE may consist of Personal Fall Arresting Systems.
-Components of a personal fall arresting system, detailed in the “Fall Protection Program,” include a body harness, lanyard, lifeline, connector, and an anchorage point capable of supporting at least 5000 pounds
+Components of a personal fall arresting system, detailed in the “Fall Protection Program,” include a body harness, lanyard, lifeline, connector, and an anchorage point capable of supporting at least 5000 pounds.

 - Foot Protection Equipment: used by employees exposed to potential injury to the feet.
 PPE may consist of special shoes, boots or metatarsal guards.